prest/prest/content/permissions/_index.en.md

 `restrict = false`: (default) the prest will serve in publish mode.
 You can write/read/delete everydata without configure permissions.

-`restruct = true`: you need configure the permissions of all tables.
+`restrict = true`: you need configure the permissions of all tables.

 ### Table permissions